|

 - Overview

-- Deleting a row from a Table control based on a data file
+- Deleting a line in a Table control linked to a data file

 - Managing calculated columns